Marquette's double appeal

 A few years later, I saw cosmopolitan Marquette.
 Elegant townhouses had sprouted along its harbor on Lake Superior, and an exhibit of art doors lined jogging paths like giant dominoes.
 I shopped in a gallery and bought a picnic lunch at the food co-op.

-That's the Marquette named one of the 2010 Dozen Distinctive Destinations by the National Trust for Historic Preservation, which cited its arts and architecture and called it "a must-see for travelers looking to get off the beaten path.''
+That's the Marquette named a Distinctive Destination by the National Trust for Historic Preservation, which cited its arts and architecture and called it "a must-see for travelers looking to get off the beaten path.''

 The thickly forested U.P. is the Alaska of Michigan, to which it contributes only 3 percent of the state's population.
 Locals think they suffer the Lower 48's longest winter and heaviest snowfalls, and they're almost right.

 Residents have the same feisty independence as Alaskans; between trips to Green Bay, their sports and shopping mecca, they occasionally agitate for secession as the 51st state of Superior.

 At the heart of this wilderness with attitude is Marquette, a still-flourishing port and home of Northern Michigan University.